coozoo/FastAutoReporter/README.md

 <details>
   <summary>
-    Merge this changes to your MariaDB
+    Merge this difference to your MariaDB my.ini file
   </summary>

 ```ini